flows-network/telegram-claude/README.md

 ## Prerequisites

-* You will need to bring your own [OpenAI API key](https://openai.com/blog/openai-api).
-If you do not already have one, [sign up here](https://platform.openai.com/signup).
+* You will need to bring your own [Claude key](https://www.anthropic.com/earlyaccess).

 * You also need a bot token to access the Telegram API.
 If you don't already have one, go to Telegram to get a bot token from [@botfather](https://telegram.me/BotFather).

 ## Deploy a ChatGPT Telegram bot

-To install the ChatGPT Telegram App, we will use [flows.network](https://flows.network/), a serverless platform that makes deploying your own app quick and easy in just three steps.
+To install the Claude Telegram App, we will use [flows.network](https://flows.network/), a serverless platform that makes deploying your own app quick and easy in just three steps.

 ### Prepare the code: fork this repo